 How to Get Started: Gardening for Beginners

 If you’re new to gardening, you may want to contact your county’s Master Gardener Program.
 This program, typically offered through a state university’s agricultural extension office, provides guidance on what, when and where to plant in your location.
 It’s a perfect start to gardening for beginners.
-Or, you may want to refer to the USDA Plant Hardiness Zone Map to determine what plants are suitable for your climate and most likely to flourish.
+Or, you may want to refer to the USDA Plant Hardiness Zone Map, which recently just changed, to determine what plants are suitable for your climate and most likely to flourish.
+As a good rule of (green) thumb, you can’t go wrong when you stick to native plants, or plants that are originally from your area.
+(Pollinators will thank you, and they’ll have a great chance of surviving.)

 Container Gardening